Seasons of Blossom

-Seasons of Blossom (lit.
-'Youth Blossom') is a South Korean manhwa released as a webtoon, written by Hongduck and illustrated by Nemone.
+Seasons of Blossom is a South Korean manhwa released as a webtoon, written by Hongduck and illustrated by Nemone.
+It has been serialized via Naver Corporation's webtoon platform Naver Webtoon from June 26, 2020 to March 31, 2023, with the individual chapters collected and published into twelve volumes.

+A live-action adaptation of the series aired from September 21 to November 2, 2022 on Wavve..
+A South Korean animation adaptation of the series by Xtorm is currently airing, starting on April 15, 2026.

 In its original webtoon edition, it is a tetralogy with each part referencing one of the four temperate seasons (spring, summer, autumn and winter), featuring the stories of teenagers and young adults who experienced the tumultuous age of youthhood.

-Initially serialized via Naver Corporation's webtoon platform Naver Webtoon from June 26, 2020 to March 31, 2023, Seasons of Blossom has been published in print since April 20, 2022, with the individual chapters of the first two parts collected and published into the first six volumes.
-A live-action adaptation series aired from September 21 to November 2, 2022 on Wavve.
-A South Korean animation adaptation by Xtorm was released in the first quarter of 2024.

 The sequel manhwa series, Seasons of Lovesome, was launched on Webtoon in August 2024.

 Plot

 Seasons of Blossom tells the story of various teenagers and young adults who experience the tumultuous age of youthhood—dealing with matters such as young romance, friendship, the cost of tiger parenting, bullying and mental health.
 The plot of this manhwa is laid out in four parts, each representing one of the four temperate seasons.